Pa'l Norte: Attendance and event success

-Within the last four years the event has been made, and the historical attendance of 114,000 people, Pa'l Norte 2016 is expected to reach 120,000 attendees and become the most successful festival in Mexico and Latin America.
+Within the last four years the event has been made, and the historical attendance of 114,000 people, Pa'l Norte 2016 is expected to reach 120,000 attendees and become the most successful festival in Mexico and Hispanic America.

 Tourism

 Patricio González Aguirre, head of Corporate Tourism Development commented that Pa'l Norte 2012 "increased hotel occupation 11%, and exclusively in the Valle neighbourhood registered a 73% occupation, against the usual 58%".

 In 2015, the festival broke the record for any April in the city's history in an economic growth of over 125 million pesos, note given by the Tourism Secretariat.

-Tours and collaborations

-For the artists involved, Pa'l Norte has become an important event in which to exhibit themselves and reach their audience, making it a starting point for many of their tours.
-This event gives them the space for interesting collaborations, who wouldn't normally coincide onstage.